FreeTAKTeam/FreeTakServer/REST_APIDoc.md

   * ManagePresence

 ## General Configuration
-> REST APIs are easy to use, however they require a minimum ammount of knowledge, we DO NOT provide support to explain WHAT an API is. please refer to an online tutorial such as [this](http://www.steves-internet-guide.com/using-http-apis-for-iot-beginners-guide/).
+> To quickly test the APi you can use a browser extension (Chrome) like ARC Advanced rest client.REST APIs are easy to use, however they require a minimum ammount of knowledge, we DO NOT provide support to explain WHAT an API is.
+Please refer to an online tutorial such as [this](http://www.steves-internet-guide.com/using-http-apis-for-iot-beginners-guide/).

 ### end Point
 the APi uses the following format